 What is a GPR Survey?

 GPR, or Ground Penetrating Radar, to give it it’s proper title is a non-invasive technology that allows us to scan existing walls to see what is behind them.
-GPR has many different uses but it is particularly valuable for establishing the route of a flue.
-Turner Baker have specialist equipment and software to enable us to survey walls and establish in which direction a flue runs behind a fireplace and also if there are any other flues, or voids within a wall space.
+GPR Surveys have many different uses but it is particularly valuable for establishing the route of a flue.
+Turner Baker have specialist equipment and software to enable us to survey walls and establish in which direction a flue runs behind a fireplace and also if there are any other flues or voids within a wall space.

 To get technical, Ground Penetrating Radar is a survey method that uses pulses of electromagnetic radiation to image the subsurface.
-It is non-intrusive and non-destructive and is therefore a useful surveying technique for the interior of a property.
+It is non-intrusive and non-destructive and is, therefore, a useful surveying technique for the interior of a property.
 It can be used to locate a wide variety of metallic and non-metallic materials including:

 This is extremely useful for renovation projects in older properties.
 A disused flue in a room on one floor may be affected by a wall that has been removed in a floor higher up the building.
-GPR can unravel the secrets whilst guiding the planning for any new vision for a property, whether for domestic or commercial use.
+GPR Surveys can unravel the secrets whilst guiding the planning for any new vision for a property, whether for domestic or commercial use.

 All of this can be achieved without making holes or compromising the decoration of the building in any way.
 The GPR unit that we use is a handheld device which is pressed against the surface of the wall to get a reading which we can then interpret using the specialist software.